SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - Whether a pretreatment was applied to the sample prior to the radiocarbon measurement.

 - Valid values:
-  - TRUE
-  - FALSE
+  - `TRUE`: pretreatment applied

-- Missing value `NA`
+  - `FALSE`: no pretreatment applied
+  - `NR`: pretreatment not reported or unsure whether a pretreatment was applied.
+  - `NA`: date is not a radiocarbon date.

 ## pretreatment_type